Information Relaxation and Dual Formulation of Controlled Markov Diffusions: Introduction

-Markov decision processes (MDPs) and controlled Markov diffusions play a central role respectively in modeling discrete-time and continuous-time dynamic decision making problems under uncertainty, and hence have wide applications in diverse fields such as engineering, operations research and economics.
-However, the standard approach of solving for optimal polices via dynamic programming and Hamlton-Jacobi-Bellman (HJB) equation suffers from the ``curse of dimensionality''- the size of the state space increases exponentially with the dimension of the state.
-Many modern approximate dynamic programming methods have been proposed for solving MDPs in recent years to combat this curse of dimensionality, such as \cite{bertsekas:2007, chang:2007a, powell:2011, de2003linear}.
-These methods often generate sub-optimal policies, simulation under which leads to lower bounds (or upper bounds) on the optimal expected reward (or cost).
-Though the accuracy of the sub-optimal policies is generally unknown, the lack of performance guarantee on sub-optimal policies can be potentially addressed by providing a dual bound, i.e., an upper bound (or lower bound) on the optimal expected reward (or cost).
+It is worth noting that the approximate dynamic programming methods for solving MDPs often generate sub-optimal policies, and simulation under a sub-optimal policy leads to a lower bound (or upper bound) on the optimal expected reward (or cost).
+Though the accuracy of a sub-optimal policy is generally unknown, the lack of performance guarantee on a sub-optimal policy can be potentially addressed by providing a dual bound, i.e., an upper bound (or lower bound) on the optimal expected reward (or cost).
 Valid and tight dual bounds based on a dual representation of MDPs were recently developed by \cite{rogers:2007} and \cite{brown:2010}.
-The main idea of this duality approach is to allow the decision maker to foresee the future uncertainty but impose a penalty for getting access to the information in advance.
-In addition, this duality approach only encompasses pathwise deterministic optimization problems and therefore is well-suited to Monte Carlo simulation, making it useful to evaluate the quality of sub-optimal policies in complex dynamic systems.
+The main idea of this duality approach is to relax the non-anticipativity constraints on decisions but impose a penalty for getting access to the information in advance.
+In addition, this duality approach only involves pathwise deterministic optimization and therefore is well suited to Monte Carlo simulation, making it useful to evaluate the quality of sub-optimal policies in complex dynamic systems.